angular/angular/adev/src/content/guide/forms/reactive-forms.md

   }
 }
 ```
-With this method, when the user click on the button, it is adding a new `FormGroup` in the `FormArray`.
+With this method, when the user clicks on the button, it is adding a new `FormGroup` in the `FormArray`.
 When adding a new entry, the template will be updated.
 </docs-step>

 <docs-step title="Add possibility to remove an entry">

-We can add entries to the `FormArray` but we should be able to remove a specific entry.
+We can now add entries to the `FormArray` but we should also be able to remove a specific entry.
 The `FormArray` has the **removeAt()** method that permits to delete a specific index of the `FormArray`.

 Edit the HTML template to add the possibility to delete an entry :